KTTH

 KTTH (770 AM) is a commercial radio station in Seattle, Washington.
-It is owned by Salt Lake City–based Bonneville International, a broadcasting company owned by of The Church of Jesus Christ of Latter-day Saints, and airs a conservative talk radio format.
-The station's transmitter is on Vashon Island, while its studios are located in Seattle's Eastlake district.
+It is owned by Salt Lake City–based Bonneville International, a broadcasting company owned by of The Church of Jesus Christ of Latter-day Saints.
+It airs a conservative talk radio format.
+The station's transmitter site is on Vashon Island, while its studios are located in Seattle's Eastlake district.

-By day, KTTH broadcasts with 50,000 watts, the maximum permitted for AM radio stations, but because AM 770 is a clear-channel frequency, it must reduce power to 5,000 watts at night to avoid interfering with other stations.
+By day, KTTH broadcasts with 50,000 watts, the maximum for commercial AM stations.
+Because 770 AM is a clear-channel frequency, KTTH must reduce power to 5,000 watts at night to avoid interfering with other stations.
 Programming is also heard on FM translator K233BU at 94.5 MHz.

 Programming

-Bonneville owns three talk stations in Seattle.
-97.3 KIRO-FM concentrates on mostly local shows while 770 KTTH airs mostly syndicated programming.
-710 ESPN, also known as KIRO (AM), is a sports talk station.
-On weekdays, KTTH has three local shows: The Bryan Suits Show, The Jason Rantz Show and The Michael Medved Show.
-Other syndicated programming includes Dan Bongino, Mark Levin, Ben Shapiro, Michael Knowles, Guy Benson and America's 1st News with Matt Ray.